tc39/proposal-smart-pipelines/readme.md

 <tr>
 <td>

-The body of a pipeline in topic style may also contain object literals.
-However, pipeline bodies that are entirely object literals must be parenthesized.
+A topic-style pipeline step may also contain object literals.
+However, pipeline steps that are entirely object literals must be parenthesized.
 It is similar to how arrow functions distinguish between object literals and blocks.
 ```js
 input |> f |> ({ x: #, y: # }) |> g;
 ```
-This fulfills the goal of [forward compatibility][] with [Additional Feature BP][], which introduces block pipeline bodies.
+This fulfills the goal of [forward compatibility][] with [Additional Feature BP][], which introduces block pipeline steps.
 (It is expected that block pipelines would eventually be much more common than pipelines with object literals.)
 ```js